jpamata/jpamata.github.io/_posts/2019-09-12-jerusalem.md

 }
 </style>

 <p align="justify">Mum and dad had their wedding at Jerusalem, and it was quite romantic to think about.
 They were too poor back then to afford a wedding, and now that they're about 50 (mum just turned 50 a few months ago while dad will turn 50 next year), they finally got their dreams come true.
 They had their wedding at Cana.
 Now that's biblical.
-Nonetheless, plenty of other stuff was also done at Israel. </p>
+Nonetheless, we also did plenty of other stuff at Israel. </p>

 <!-- more -->